camilevahviraki/bike-shop/README.md

 ![image](https://user-images.githubusercontent.com/91697183/192991047-32537abd-f1f1-4e7f-97fa-a9dbc1842304.png)

-This our Final React-Rails Capstone project in the Microverse curriculum.
+This is our Final React-Rails Capstone project in the Microverse curriculum.

 ## Built With